resoluteworks/invirt/docs/docs/api/invirt-utils/datetime.md

 // "30th December 2026 – 2nd January 2027"
 ```

-The rule needs two patterns, since no single `DateTimeFormatter` pattern can express it: `pattern` carries
+The rule needs three patterns, since no single `DateTimeFormatter` pattern can express it: `pattern` is the
-the year and `yearlessPattern` drops it.
-Both, and the separator, are the caller's.
+full date, `yearlessPattern` drops the year, and `dayPattern` is the day alone.
+All three are the caller's,
+as are `separator` and `daySeparator`, the one between two days of the same month.
+A `pattern` with fields
+of its own, such as a weekday, needs a matching `yearlessPattern` and `dayPattern` for the leading date to
+carry them too.

 ```kotlin
 formatDateRange(